jonnydgreen/event-management-service/docs/design.md

 In order to implement the RESTful API for the above design, [NestJS](https://docs.nestjs.com/) is a good choice because it also follows a domain-driven design and provides an easy way to quickly define a RESTful API.
-In addition, it provides the following features either of the box or through
+In addition, it provides the following features either out of the box or through
 plugins:

 - Validation